Sjord/Sjord.github.io/_posts/2017-03-08-php-open-basedir.md

 If the file passed as `local_cert` does not exist, the connection is set up and no warning is given.
 However, if the file does exist, the connection is aborted and the following warnings are emitted:

-PHP Warning:  fopen(): Unable to set local cert chain file `/etc/passwd'; Check that your cafile/capath settings include details of your certificate and its issuer in /home/sjoerd/dev/test/simplecheck.php on line 8
+    Warning: fopen(): Unable to set local cert chain file `/etc/passwd'; Check that your cafile/capath settings include details of your certificate and its issuer in check.php on line 8
-PHP Warning:  fopen(): Failed to enable crypto in /home/sjoerd/dev/test/simplecheck.php on line 8 PHP Warning:  fopen(https://www.google.com/): failed to open stream: operation failed in /home/sjoerd/dev/test/simplecheck.php on line 8
+    Warning: fopen(): Failed to enable crypto in check.php on line 8
+    Warning: fopen(https://www.google.com/): failed to open stream: operation failed in check.php on line 8

 This difference in behavior makes it possible to check whether a file exists outside of the `open_basedir`.
+By checking the warnings or the HTTPS connection we can check whether the file exists.

+## Limited impact

+The `open_basedir` setting is not really meant for locking in users that can run arbitrary PHP code, but rather as an additional security measure for scripts that handle files.
+As such, bypassing it with the above example is not really a shocking security vulnerability.

+## Conclusion

+You can check whether files outside the `open_basedir` exist, but only if you can run arbitrary PHP code anyway.